kiran04-code/green-2cart/README.md

 ---

-## 💳 Online Payment with Stripe
+## 💳 Online Payment with Razorpay

-GreenCart integrates **Stripe Checkout** to allow users to securely pay online.
+GreenCart integrates **Razorpay Checkout** to allow users to securely pay online.

 ### How it works:

 1. Users add items to their cart and proceed to checkout.
-2. Stripe Checkout redirects to a secure payment page.
+2. Razorpay Checkout redirects to a secure payment page.
 3. On success, a confirmation is shown and the order is saved.
-4. Stripe manages all sensitive data securely.
+4. Razorpay manages all sensitive data securely.

 ---